 Your Google Local Service Ads profile is different from your Google Business Profile account, which is connected to your local listing on Google (and if you haven't already, make a note to create and optimize this account as well).
 Your Local Services Ads business profile will determine which jobs are matched to your business.
 Be honest about what kind of services you can perform as well as which areas you want leads in, as you’re agreeing to potentially pay for any match leads from your Local Services Ads.

 From your business profile, you can edit:

-You also have the option to add highlights to your business profile, which will potentially serve alongside your Local Service Ads on the SERP and on your business details page.
+You also have the option to add highlights to your business profile, which will potentially serve alongside your Local Services Ads on the SERP and on your business details page.
 Use these to highlight attributes (“Locally owned & operated”) and special offers (“Military discount available”) to distinguish yourself from others in your industry.
 Although these highlights are optional, Google recommends including 2-5 highlights in your business profile.

 If your city or state requires additional licenses, you can add them here as well to ensure you’re compliant in those regions.

 Before Google starts sending people into its users’ homes, offices, and cars, it wants to be sure its users are safe and can always trust the Local Services Advertisers covered under the Google Guarantee.
 For this reason, Google requires businesses and their fieldworkers to pass a background check.
 Google has partnered with two background-checking vendors, Pinkerton and Evident, to perform these background checks.